 As a major trading hub for Central Africa, it is easy to ship vehicles to Cameroon.
 However, there are definitely some things you’ll want to know about the process, especially when it comes to clearing Cameroonian customs and paying import duties and taxes.
 Below, we’ll be covering all this and more, sharing everything you need to know about importing used or salvage vehicles from the United States into Cameroon.

 Purchasing Used Vehicles at U.S. Online Car Auctions

 Getting started with online used car auctions is incredibly easy, too!
-To get started, you simply create an account and then make an initial deposit.
+To start, you simply create an account and then make an initial deposit.
 The deposit is necessary in order to establish your bidding power.
-With most websites, a deposit will be considered as 10% of a potential maximum bid.
+With most websites, a deposit will be 10% of a potential maximum bid.
 For example, were you to deposit $1,000, you would then be able to bid up to $10,000 on used cars.

 Once you’ve set up your account and made your deposit, you’ll be instantly connected to an extensive inventory of used car auctions around the country.
 To help you through the process of finding cars and setting bids, you will be provided with an auction agent or broker.
 This person can also help to find other used car auctions that cannot be displayed publically, something that can really connect you with great deals on used cars!

 Shipping a Used or Salvage U.S. Car to Cameroon

 Home to the largest container port in Central Africa, it should be relatively easy to find a port in the United States that offers shipping service to Cameroon.
 The only real decision that you’ll need to make is in your shipping method.
 Of course, you can opt for traditional container shipping, either through a full-sized or half-sized container.
 In addition, you can also opt for something that’s known as RORO shipping, which stands for “roll-on roll-off”.